Journal article

 Pre-print and post-print articles

 A pre-print is an journal article that has not yet undergone peer review.
-A post-print is an article that has been peer reviewed in preparation for publication in a journal.
+A post-print is also known as an “accepted author manuscript” and is an article that has been peer reviewed and accepted by the publisher, but not yet published in a journal.
 You will often find these articles in online repositories or archives.

 Pre-print article